Governance

 Members are responsible for determining the governance of the Trust.
 They approve our Articles of Association and appoint Trustees in accordance with the Articles.

-The Board of trustees have collective accountability and responsibility for the academy trust and assuring itself that there is compliance with regulatory, contractual, and statutory requirements.
+The Board of trustees has collective accountability and responsibility for the academy trust and assuring itself that there is compliance with regulatory, contractual, and statutory requirements.
 The academy trust board provides:

 • Strategic leadership of the academy trust: the board defines the trust vision for high quality and inclusive education in line with its charitable objects.
 It establishes and fosters the trust’s culture and sets and champions the trust strategy including determining what governance functions are delegated to the local tier